puppetlabs-toy-chest/puppet-quest-guide/quests/resources.md

 Puppet's DSL is a *declarative* language rather than an *imperative* one.
 This means that instead of defining a process or set of commands, Puppet code describes (or declares) only the desired end state.
-With this desired state described, Puppet relies on built-in *providers* to handle with implementation.
+With this desired state described, Puppet relies on built-in *providers* to handle implementation.

 One of the points where there is a nice carry over from Ruby is the *hash* syntax.
 It provides a clean way to format this kind of declarative model, and is